RogueTensor/bitagent_subnet/README.md

 #### Miner Emissions

 Miner emissions are based soley on FINETUNED SUBMISSION evaluation:
-- 100% of the miner's score is determined by the persistent abilty of their FINETUNED SUBMISSION to be evaluated by the validators on the validators' machines.
+- 80% of the miner's score is determined by the persistent abilty of their FINETUNED SUBMISSION to be evaluated by the validators on the validators' machines.
+  - Half of this 80% is determined by their single-turn performance on the current test dataset.
+  - The other half of this 80% is determined by their multi-turn performance on the current test dataset (Using BFCLs evaluation environment)
+- 20% of the miner's score is determined by their model lonevity, our unique evalaution strategy to determine model tool calling generality.
+  - Model longevity is calculated by the performance on each dataset cached up to the last 10 datasets, i.e. each prior dataset up to 10 is worth 2% of total emissions
+  - If a model were to score 89% on the current dataset, and then a new dataset is pushed where they get 100% accuracy, the miner would receive up to 81.78% emission and accumulate a score for each subsequent dataset.
 - Miners' submissions are locked in and cannot be changed after submission.
 Miners may, of course, register their new model as a new miner.
 - New datasets are pushed out to ensure miners are not overfitting and will be used by the validators to reevaluate the miners' models.